How Much Can A Therapist Cost On Average?

 Many insurance plans cover psychotherapy, CBT, and counseling services, but some therapists don’t accept insurance.
-Note that depending on your type of insurance, you may have limited options.
+Depending on your type of insurance, you may have limited options.
 Try to find a therapist who is in your network.
 For some specialty treatments, such as body psychotherapy or art therapy, therapy costs may not be covered (or you may need to cover more out-of-pocket).

 Why is therapy so expensive?

 As with any medical treatment, you are paying for the therapist’s expertise.
 The costs of their practice (the clinic’s operating expense, licensing fees, etc.) are also reflected in the price.
-Unfortunately, many therapists are unable to accept insurance because they are not reimbursed enough by the insurers!
-This drives up the price because your counseling session is not fully covered, unlike your visit to your regular physician.
+Many therapists are unable to accept insurance because they are not reimbursed enough by the insurers – this can drive up the price because your counseling session is not fully covered, unlike your visit to your regular physician.

 How much does a psychiatrist cost without insurance?

 Psychiatrists’ fees vary, but you can expect to pay out of pocket for $100–300 per appointment if you visit them without insurance.
 If this is too expensive for you, look into free or low-cost offerings at your local health department, university health center, or even your primary care doctor.
 There are also special programs for low-income, vulnerable, and marginalized groups as well as veterans and survivors of domestic violence.
 They have qualified counselors who provide therapy specific to your needs.
 In short, don’t let the cost of therapy keep you from seeking help.

 The only situation in which therapy would be a waste of money is if you pay for sessions but do not engage with your therapist, practice new skills, or take accountability.
 Many therapists will assign homework or conduct activities that help make your treatment effective.
 This is especially common in online therapy, so be sure to check in regularly.
 Trust the process, and you will likely get more out of your therapy.